-In this work, we utilize the Kullback-Leibler divergence measure, often referred to simply as KL-divergence.
-The KLdivergence of distribution Q from distribution P is denoted as $D{KL}(P||Q)$ .
-For the case when P and Q are continuous, KLdivergence is defined by Equation 3.
+The KL-divergence of distribution Q from distribution P is denoted as $D{KL}(P||Q)$.
+For the case when P and Q are continuous, KL-divergence is defined by Equation 3.
 In practice, a discrete approximation can be used that evaluates the PDF for each distribution at specified intervals.
-In this work, we use the equation specified by equation 4.
+In this work, we use the equation specified by Equation 4.
 Note that in addition to evaluating the distributions at discrete intervals, we restrict the upper bound of the summation to be a finite value less than infinity.
-We have manually specified an upper bound of 2.5 since it has been deemed the area of interest for the distribution, but a more automated approach could be taken that chooses the upper bound based on the percentage of the distribution covered, as determined by the cumulative distribution function (CDF).
-Furthermore, notice that we have introduced an absolute value to the log term, which is a modification to the standard KL-divergence equation.
+We have manually specified an upper bound of 2.5 since we have deemed it the area of interest for the distribution.
+An automated approach could be taken that chooses the upper bound based on the percentage of the distribution covered, as determined by the cumulative distribution function (CDF).
+Furthermore, we have introduced an absolute value to the log term, which is a modification to the standard KL-divergence equation.
 This is done to avoid situations where underestimation in one section of the approximate PDF might mask overestimation in another, which may occur due to the fact that the log term can be positive or negative.

-$$D{KL}(P||Q) = \int_0^\infty p(x) \log \frac{p(x)}{q(x)} dx$$ (3)
+$$D{KL}(P||Q) = \int_0^\infty P(t) \log \frac{P(t)}{Q(t)} dt$$ (3)